michael-van-vuuren/csci5612/exampleSite/content/eda.md

 **Columns with many missing values:**

 From the heatmap above, several columns have the majority of their values missing.
-In these cases, it is best to discard the columns since we have many other more complete columns.
+In these cases, it is best to discard the columns since there are many other more complete columns.

 ```python {filename=""}
 base_v1 = base_v1.drop(columns=['SiriusXM Spins', 'Soundcloud Streams', 'TIDAL Popularity'])